 In recognition of Bates’ commitment to a diverse and inclusive student body and the variety of religions observed and practiced by our students, faculty are encouraged to consult the Multifaith Calendar posted online by the Office of the Multifaith Chaplain when developing course syllabi so that conflicts between in class examinations and major religious holidays may be avoided.
 Given the range of faiths embraced by our students, it may not be possible to avoid all conflicts between scheduled examinations and religious holidays.
 Students are expected to approach the instructor within the first two weeks of the semester if there is a conflict with a scheduled examination, paper, or project due date and a significant religious holiday observed by the student so that, when warranted, alternative arrangements for completing the work may be made.

 *Managed by Athletics

-In addition, Dean’s Notices will be provided for final exams only in cases of medical or mental health concerns.
+In addition, Dean’s Notices will be provided for final exams only in cases of medical or psychological concerns.
 Otherwise, if a student would like to move an exam from the date and time it is scheduled, the student must petition the Academic Standing Committee for permission to do so.

 How do I request a Dean’s Notice?

 - Obtaining approval from Cindy Visbaras (medical issues)